MirageTurtle-forks/krr-qemu/README.md

 ```
 The log file is specified by `-D logfile`.

+### Get more debug message
+During the replay, to get more detailed KRR log messages, add the option `-krr-debug`.

 ### Reverse Debugging
 KRR's replay also supports reverse debugging using gdb, the mechanism is based on snapshotting(similar to QEMU's native record & replay).
 So to really enable the reverse debugging, you firstly need to be able to replay successfully the target execution, during the replay, periodic snapshots need to be taken, repay it with the following command: